anirbandas18/sharenow-coding-challenge/README.md

 ---
 ### ISSUES/ENHANCEMENTS
-1. Implement custom health indicators
-2. Enforce strict depends on strategy in docker-compose during container creation using custom service health checks for graceful startup
-3. Implement circuit breaker
+1. Implement circuit breaker
-5. Implement file system configuration store
+2. Block direct access to all microservices
-6. Enable security on all microservices
+3. Enable security on all microservices
-7. Enable authentication of cache and document database
+4. Enable authentication of redis cache and mongodb database server
-8. Encrypt security credentials in configuration store
+5. Encrypt security credentials in configuration store
+6. Move collection of configuration files for all microservices to an external location on the file system instead of having it embedded
-9. Redis should be configured for master-slave where master is write concern and all slaves are read concerns with eventual consistency between them
+7. Redis should be configured for master-slave where master is write concern and all slaves are read concerns with eventual consistency between them

 ---
 ### ADDITIONAL RESOURCES
-In the `scripts` folder under the root folder `sharenow-coding-challenge` you will find the postman collection corresponding to all the REST APIS defined for each microservice in this entire project.
+1. In the `scripts` folder under the root folder `sharenow-coding-challenge` you will find the postman collection corresponding to all the REST APIS defined for each microservice in this entire project.
 You can use it as well if needed.